 Make sure you first read Steps 1 to 3.

-The questions that the Ontario Disability Support Program (ODSP) asks in Part 2 of the Questionnaire (for Applicants or Recipients who are living with another adult) are about financial factors.
+The questions that Ontario Works (OW) asks in Part 2 of the Questionnaire (for Applicants or Recipients who are living with another adult) are about financial factors.

 Questions in Part 2 of the Questionnaire

-To find out if one of you supports the other or if the two of you are what ODSP calls “financially interdependent”, Part 2 has questions like:
+To find out if one of you supports the other or if the two of you are what OW calls “financially interdependent”, Part 2 has questions like: